JonETJakobsson/scConnect/README.rst

 ?????????????
 Documentation
 ?????????????
-For helpful tutorials and information about the API please consult the `documentetion`__.
+For helpful tutorials and information about the API please consult the `documentation`__.

 __ https://scconnect.readthedocs.io/en/latest/